 At this point, the Warthogs had a great team, a set of goals, and a decent idea of how to achieve most of them.
 The team did not, on the other hand, have a name for the project.
 Shuttleworth argued strongly that they should call the project Ubuntu.

 Ubuntu is a concept and a term from several South African languages, including Zulu and Xhosa.
-It refers to a South African ideology or ethic that, while difficult to express in English, might roughly be translated as "humanity toward others," or "I am what I am because of who we all are."
-Others have described ubuntu as "the belief in a universal bond of sharing that connects all humanity."
+It refers to a South African ideology or ethic that, while difficult to express in English, might roughly be translated as “humanity toward others,” or “I am because we are.”
+Others have described ubuntu as “the belief in a universal bond of sharing that connects all humanity.”
 The famous South African human rights champion Archbishop Desmond Tutu explained ubuntu in this way:

 Ubuntu played an important role as a founding principle in post-apartheid South Africa and remains a concept familiar to most South Africans today.

 Shuttleworth liked the term Ubuntu as a name for the new project for several reasons.
 First, it is a South African concept.
 While the majority of the people who work on Ubuntu are not from South Africa, the roots of the project are, and Shuttleworth wanted to choose a name that represented this.
-Second, the project emphasizes relationships with others and provides a framework for a profound type of community and sharing—exactly the attitudes of sharing, community, and collaboration that are at the core of free software.
+Second, the project emphasizes the definition of individuality in terms of relationships with others and provides a profound type of community and sharing—exactly the attitudes of sharing, community, and collaboration that are at the core of free software.
 The term represented the side of free software that the team wanted to share with the world.
 Third, the idea of personal relationships built on mutual respect and connections describes the fundamental ground rules for the highly functional community that the Ubuntu team wanted to build.
 Ubuntu was a term that encapsulated where the project came from, where the project was going, and how the project planned to get there.
 The name was perfect.
 It stuck.